mar10/wunderbaum/docs/tutorial/tutorial_source.md

 `[PARENT_ID, [POSITIONAL_ARGS], {KEY_VALUE_ARGS}]`

-`PARENT_ID` is either a string that references an existing `node.key` or the numeric the index of a node that appeared before in the list.
+`PARENT_ID` is either a string that references an existing `node.key` or the numeric 0-based index of a node that appeared before in the list.

 `POSITIONAL_ARGS` define property values in the order defined by `_positional`.